ArmandoHerra/NodeJS_API/README.md

 # NodeJS_RESTful_API

 A Node.js RESTful API.
-The API leverages the internal Node.js API and does not use any external dependencies other than the development dependencies for linting and compiling TypeScript.
+The API leverages the internal Node.js API and does not use any external dependencies other than the development dependencies for linting.

-Working on having this project with a backend workflow using TypeScript, Babel, ESLint and Webpack.